frankiearzu/DSMTools/EdgeTx_Firmware/DSMP_FIXES/readme.md

 <img width="479" height="273" alt="image" src="https://github.com/user-attachments/assets/33258953-bc05-4524-ac93-702f62e6ad3e" />

-4. Forward programming support.
+5. Forward programming support.
 This is the only thing that currently need new v2 module firmware.
     - DSMP v1 firmware:  so far, no good results.
     - DSMP v2 firmware:  FP works as expected

-5. TODO: Test PWM/PPM Interface
+6. Test PWM/PPM Interface on DSMP v2..
+Seems to be working fine.

-6. DSMP v2 firmware: Reseach option for bootloader, so that firmware can be updated from EdgeTX.
+7. DSMP v2 firmware: Reseach option for bootloader, so that firmware can be updated from EdgeTX.

+<h2>DSMP v2 changes/fixes</h2>

+1. Reorganize code to make it more legible and mantainable.

+2. Several code optimizations to remove duplicated code in a few places.

+3. Support for Spektrum Forward programming

+4. Servo Jitter or Jump positions if a Channel Data message is received before the Setup Package.
+This was due that not all the global variables were properly initialized from EEPROM at statup.
+The setup package was correcting this.